-The following is a list of frequently asked questions about the Fund against Child Labour.
-If you have a question which is not listed here, please contact us.
+If you have a question that is not listed here, please contact us.

 Frequently asked questions about the Fund against Child Labour (FBK)